 While you can do cursory market research on your own, hiring a digital marketing agency to put together a market research report for you can also be highly beneficial.

 Not only will you get a wealth of details that you may not have time to dig up on your own, but most marketing agencies also carry paid subscriptions to statistics reports and databanks.
 The information provided is highly detailed and valuable, so it makes sense for a market research company to have access to use it for multiple clients.
 Still, it’s above and beyond what most single businesses would need.
+Alternatively, a virtual assistant can be hired to conduct basic market research tasks, such as gathering data from online sources and compiling reports, at a lower cost compared to a full-service agency.

 DIY planning a traditional marketing campaign